-In the first instances we are only asking those who are willing to return to work to do so.
+Your manager, if they have not already done so, will be contacting you to discuss what this means for you.
 We understand that there are colleagues who have concerns about returning to work due to their health, the health of those they live with, transport to work, childcare and other individual issues.
-As a result, we want to give you our assurances that as and when colleges are due to open, we will have open discussions with colleagues to try and resolve these concerns.
+We want to give you our assurances that as and when you are asked to return to college premises, we will have open discussions with colleagues to try and resolve these concerns.

 The situation with coronavirus is constantly changing and, as a result, we continue to update our plans, risk assessments etc. based on the latest guidance.
 We will continue to review the situation and ensure that we communicate with Union representatives and Individuals as further plans are agreed.

-You should discuss your concerns with your line manager, who will explore your concerns and see what can be done to alleviate your concerns.
-If this is not possible for you to continue to work from home and you chose not to return to work unpaid leave will be considered.
+If following the above support, there are genuine concerns for the health and safety of an individual, we will work with you to assess what (if any) work can be done from home.
+If this is not possible for you to continue to work from home and you chose not to return to work, unpaid leave will be considered.

 You should discuss this with your line manager.
 NCG has continued to act over and above the expectation placed on us and have continued to pay staff with caring responsibilities full pay.
 This will continue moving forwards over the next period of time although there will be an expectation that colleagues do work where they are able to do so around their caring responsibilities.

 I have a foreign holiday booked.
-As the government is currently saying I need to self-isolate when I return to the UK what will happen about returning to work?
+I’m concerned that i may need to self-isolate when I return the UK.
+What will happen about returning to work?